michelleconville/oir_events/README.md

 #### Footer

-*       USER STORY - As a developer I need to create the footer with social media links and contact information so this information can be found on any page on the website
+*       USER STORY: As a developer I need to create the footer with social media links and contact information so this information can be found on any page on the website

 A footer has been added to the bottom of the site, this contains social media link to Twitter, Facebook, YouTube, and LinkedIn so that users can follow the Oireachtas on our social media channels, to both here about upcoming events and the work of the Houses of the Oireachtas if that interests them.